 - Broken Links Report - Contains a list of all broken links and pages that contain the broken link

 - Misspellings Report - Contains a list of misspellings on website and the pages with misspellings

-If you’re responsible for developing and maintaining a school website, then you know exactly how difficult it is to stay on top of trends and best practices, including American Disability Act (ADA) compliance.
+If you’re responsible for developing and maintaining a school website, then you know exactly how difficult it is to stay on top of trends and best practices.
+One of the most important things school districts need to ALWAYS stay up to date on is ensuring their website is fully American Disability Act (ADA) compliant.

 Foxbright ADA Compliance Service Levels